Grab your spouse, your bestie, your kids or your crew and get ready to head out the door: “Indiana’s Nicest Day” is almost here!

 Admission is free to kids 10 years of age and under, which makes this a much more affordable venture for families.
 Pets are not permitted although trained service dogs (not emotional support animals) are allowed.

 Tickets for Evening with Penrod® are restricted to those 21 years of age and over.
-The cost is $200 per person, or two tickets for $375, and that automatically includes a ticket to the Penrod Arts Fair the next day.
+The cost is $150 per person.

 Money raised from the tickets will go to the Penrod Society so that it can continue to offer its support to the arts and artists.